ChaimaMansouri/ITC-Challenge/README.md

 # 💡 InnovateHub

-> A smart and elegant platform created during the **ITC Challenge**, designed to help users discover company services and **book spaces, meeting rooms, or event halls** based on their needs.
+> Elegant platform created during the **ITC Challenge**, designed to help users discover company services and **book spaces, meeting rooms, or event halls** based on their needs.

 ---